You are here

 Oklahoma Statistical Analysis Center

 The mission of the Oklahoma Statistical Analysis Center is to collect, analyze, and publish criminal justice research and statistics to assist in ensuring the safety and security of the citizens of Oklahoma.

 This diversity is also reflected in the SACs' roles and activities in their respective states.
-Some of the SACs concentrate on collecting and distribution specific criminal justice-related data sets, others are involve in active research on policy issues, and some have been instrumental in the design and implementation of various policies and automated information systems.
-The Justice Research and Statistics Association (JRSA) biannually comile the SAC Publication Digest and maintains the Infobase of State Activities and Research (ISAR) which catalogs SAC activities.
+Some of the SACs concentrate on collecting and distribution specific criminal justice-related data sets, others are involved in active research on policy issues, and some have been instrumental in the design and implementation of various policies and automated information systems.
+The Justice Information Resource Network (JIRN) compiles and maintains the publications produced by SACs in their Justice Information Center.

-The Oklahoma Statistical Analysis Center (SAC) is housed in the Office of Criminal Justice Statistics at OSBI.
+The Oklahoma Statistical Analysis Center (SAC) is housed at the OSBI.
 The SAC serves as the clearinghouse for state criminal justice information for Oklahoma and is the central point of contact for local, state, and federal criminal justice agencies.
 In addition to answering research requests, staff work on several grant projects throughout the year.
 SAC projects are partially funded by the Bureau of Justice Statistics.

 The Oklahoma Statistical Analysis Center (SAC) was created August 1, 1989.
 Since then, the Oklahoma SAC has been housed at the Oklahoma Department of Corrections, Oklahoma Department of Public Safety, and the Oklahoma Criminal Justice Resource Center.
 In 2009, the Oklahoma SAC was moved to the Oklahoma State Bureau of Investigation.
 Functions of the Oklahoma SAC can be found in 22 O.S. § 1517 and are as follows: